What are the effects of divorce on children?

 I divorced six years ago.
 I knew it would be tough.
 But what I wasn’t prepared for was the length of time it would take, the amount of money it would cost or the depth of hurt the whole family, especially the children would endure.
 In this blog, I’ll share what I’ve learned personally and professionally about the effects that divorce has on children.

 Like many people I worried about the children most; the impact divorce was having (or would have) and how I could make things better for them.
-When I emerged out of the other side of my divorce, I was determined to help people avoid what we had been through as a family.
+When I emerged from the other side of my divorce, I was determined to help people avoid what we had been through as a family.
 From that point on, my aim was to help couples build better co-parenting relationships… and so amicable was born.

 Our mission at amicable is to change the way people separate.
-We don’t think divorce should be a train-wreck.
+We don’t think divorce should be a train wreck.
 Instead, we help parents prioritise the well-being and security of their children when making financial arrangements and completing their divorce and to ensure that the impact of divorce on children is curtailed.

 Many customers ask us whether there's “a way to divorce that doesn’t hurt the children”.
 Longitudinal research from the last ten years shows that it’s not the divorce itself that damages kids, but the way parents handle it that impacts them.
 However, there has been a steady improvement in parents’ handling of divorce.
 Our own research shows that 23% of couples delay the process because of concerns about how their children will be affected by their separation.
 Staying in a broken relationship is not usually best for kids.
 It subconsciously encourages poor relationship behaviour, and this can impact how your children form relationships in their later life.